DaoCloud/DaoCloud-docs/docs/en/docs/insight/user-guide/collection-manag/service-monitor.md

                 - insight-system
             ```

+    5. The namespace where the application that needs to expose metrics is located
-    5. Used to select the Service.
+    5. Used to select the Service